 Here are a few tips to keep you and your family safe this winter season:

-- Always wear sport-specific, properly fitting safety gear, including helmets, when participating in winter sports.
+- Always wear sport-specific, properly fitting safety gear, including winter sport helmets, when participating in winter sports.
 Parents should wear helmets, too.
 Remember, your children learn safety habits by watching you.
-Helmets are available in the Safety Center at CHOP.
+Winter sport helmets are available in the Safety Center at CHOP.

 - Dress in layers and wear warm, close-fitting clothes.
 Make sure that long scarves are tucked in so they do not get entangled in lifts, ski poles or other equipment.